McLeodMoores/xl4j/README.md

   - Arbitrary Java REPL style (e.g. `=Java("MyClass obj = MyClass.of($1)", A1); return obj.getCount();`).

 # Limitations
 There are a few limitations with the current build.
-These should slowly dissapear with time.
+These should slowly disappear with time.
   - Excel 2010 is the minimum supported version.
     - This is the first version to support asynchronous functions, which allow us to avoid a psuedo-asynchronous framework to support
       Excel 2007.
-Additionally, Excel 2007 has some nasty bugs prior to the first service packs and it going out of support early 2017.
+Additionally, Excel 2007 has some nasty bugs prior to the first service packs and is going out of support early 2017.
     - Versions prior to 2007 don't support multi-threading at all, support much smaller sheets, and don't have Unicode support.
   - The JVM has a limitation of one JVM per process.
 This means you cannot install more than one XL4J-based Add-in at the same time.
     Because the JVM interface is a pure COM interface, it will be relatively easy to switch to an out-of-process version within the